I moved to Sweden after a twenty-something newly qualified lawyer in pastel coloured trousers explained the alphabet to me.

 If you've never tried to tiptoe back through a very formal office pretending to be invisible, except that you're still sloshed so you bash into every desk you pass... well, all I can say is you haven't lived.

 My career as a casting assistant came to a crashing halt when I told an actor he looked like a Dick.
 In my defence, it was the name of the character he was auditioning for, but he was so thrown by what he took as a random insult that he forgot his prepared speech and complained to his agent.

 To be fair, it hadn't exactly been glittering since I accidentally gave out the wrong room number to a casting session.
 The director sat all on his ownsome wondering why no one was showing up to audition, while several actors attended what they thought was a very realistic, immersive improvisation workshop.
 It was an AA meeting.

-My lasting legacy as a daycare teacher is a group of now nine-year-old Swedes who, when commanded to stop, yell back hammer time.
+My lasting legacy as a daycare teacher is a group of now-nine-year-old Swedes who, to this day, when commanded to stop, yell back hammer time.

 I gave up being a kayak tour guide when I found tourists who only mentioned they couldn't swim only once they had toppled out of their kayaks and were now helplessly floating away, unbearably annoying.
-The first yoga class I taught came to a crashing end when I demonstrated a downwards dog, my top flew over my head and I, well, I couldn't get out of it.
+The first yoga class I taught after qualifying came to a crashing end when I demonstrated a downwards dog, my top flew over my head and somehow I got so hopelessly tangled up in it that I genuinely thought I would have to be cut out of it.
 I've never been so frightened in my life.

 So it's really for everyone's good that this publishing thing works out.